debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.4/uplink-messages/lorawan-ul-transmission/readme.md

 ## Confirmed uplink

-The device can be configured to request LoRaWAN&trade; confirmations for uplink messages.
+The device can be configured to request LoRaWAN™ confirmations for uplink messages.
 The parameter *confirmed_ul_bitmap* is used to select the message types requiring a confirmation.
 Only message types in the range 0x00 to 0x0F can be selected.

 **Example**: To enable confirmed uplink of message types 0x0 and 0x3, we need to set bit 0 and bit 3 to true.
 This results in *confirmed_ul_bitmap* = 2^0 + 2^3 = 000001001 = 9.

-The parameter *confirmed_ul_retry* gives the number of retransmissions that the tracker should do in the case where the LoRaWAN&trade; confirmation is not received.
-A value 0 means that the tracker will request the LoRaWAN&trade; confirmation of the uplink message (enabled in *confirmed_ul_bitmap* ) but will not retry in case of a failure.
+The parameter *confirmed_ul_retry* gives the number of retransmissions that the tracker should do in the case where the LoRaWAN™ confirmation is not received.
+A value 0 means that the tracker will request the LoRaWAN™ confirmation of the uplink message (enabled in *confirmed_ul_bitmap* ) but will not retry in case of a failure.